-12. Entities: Entities are assumed to reference the most obvious entity with that name, taking the context of the question (opening date included) into account.
+12. Entities: Entities are assumed to reference the most obvious entity with that name, taking the context of the market description into account.

 Example: "Will Michael Jordan receive the 2021 Turing award?" refers to the computer scientist Michael I. Jordan whereas "How many points will Michael Jordan score in the FIBA Americas Championship?" refers to Michael J. Jordan, the basketball player.